Stand by Your Man (TV series): Synopsis

 Since most of Roger's wealth was re-claimed by their respective banks upon his and Artie's sentencing, Rochelle and Lorraine were suddenly faced with financial problems.
 Artie's trailer was repossessed, so Lorraine had no choice but to move into Rochelle in Roger's home, which was proven to have been acquired legally.
 The former was reluctant to find a job, after living off Roger for so long; the latter worked at Bargain Circus, a retail store, helping the two get by.
-Gloria (Rusty Schwimmer) and Sophie (Ellen Ratners) were Lorraine's co-workers at the store.
+Gloria and Sophie were Lorraine's co-workers at the store.
 Ironically, one time when Lorraine demanded the timid Rochelle get a job, it turned out to backfire on her.
 Earlier, the manager got fired for groping Lorraine, and learned the new manager was someone who impressed corporate headquarters with her self-confidence: Rochelle.

-Adrienne Stone (Miriam Flynn) was the status-conscious next door neighbor who resented everything having to do with the sisters' living arrangement.
+Adrienne Stone was the status-conscious next-door neighbor who resented everything having to do with the sisters' living arrangement.
 Adrienne was convinced that Lorraine was helping to bring down the value of the neighborhood, never missed an opportunity to make the imprisoned husbands a subject of conversation, and in addition, had something hypocritical to hide.
-Lorraine's biker friend Scab (Donald Gibb), a rough but good-hearted guy, caught the eye of Adrienne, and she started an affair with him.
+Lorraine's biker friend Scab, a rough but good-hearted guy, caught the eye of Adrienne, and she started an affair with him.
 She easily convinced Scab to become a kept man and getting her friends to think he was some kind of pro athlete or sea captain, and his fancy new attire such as a tuxedo impresses Lorraine.
 Their relationship was openly revealed to everyone before the end of the series' short run.

 In every episode, Rochelle and Lorraine also visited their husbands in prison.
 Much of the key conflict between the sisters occurred here; Rochelle could not be apart from Roger for too long, since they were still madly in love; Lorraine, who still stood by Artie, vented her anger towards Roger, but also expressed anger at Artie for being an accomplice and in her own sardonic way, hoped his imprisonment could help him reform.